masterhorn/docs/_docs/tutorials/Volumes.md

 **Cancel** button will close attach volume window.

+### Detach volume

-- **Detach volume** To detach volume you must choose volume which has status `in-use` and click on side bar menu.
+To detach volume you must choose volume which has `in-use` status and click on side bar menu.

 ![](../../assets/img/Volumes/volume_page_15.png)

 In opened dropdown menu click on `Detach Volume` option.

-{% include alert.html type="info" title="Note:" content="For volume which has status in-use attach button will be disabled." %}
+{% include alert.html type="info" title="Note:" content="For volume which has status in-use **Attach Volume** button will be disabled." %}

 ![](../../assets/img/Volumes/volume_page_16.png)